pjliddy/game-project-scope-study/study.md

 * _**select( ):**_ the square sets its value to “X” or “O"
 * _**draw( ):**_ the square updates its display to “X” or “O” and disables click input for future turns
 * _**reset( ):**_ resets the square back to default (ready to play new game)

+## Planned Bonuses

+Do you plan to attempt any of the bonuses?